 Here Are The 10 Facts About Children’s Teeth and Diet This Easter

-- Britain has the second-highest chocolate consumption rate in Europe.
+- The United Kingdom has the second-highest chocolate consumption rate in Europe.

 - Two in three 16- to 24-year-olds say chocolate is the most likely food to make them smile.